Skolkovo Robotics conference to kick-start on April 211788

 VDM-tekhnika: wind energy generators that are efficient at low wind speeds (starting from 2m/s) that make it possible to greatly increase the number of areas where wind energy technologies can be used

-Svetlobor: an automatic water heater that uses pellet heating (in which wooden pellets are combusted) that works autonomously for more than a month.
+Svetlobor: an automatic water heater that uses pellet heating (in which wooden pellets are combusted) and works autonomously for more than a month.

 Watts Battery: modular energy storage units that can be charged from the power grid, a generator or PV solar panels.
 They can power a whole house, and increase the effectiveness of solar panels and wind turbines.